coderefinery/git-intro/_episodes/02-basics.md

 git checkout instructions.txt
 ```

-This will replace the current version with the last committed version.
+**Effect**: This will replace the current version with the last committed version.
 This action
 will result in loss of all the edits after the last commit and can not be undone.

-There are much more to discuss on undoing things and we leave them for later until we
+There is much more to discuss on undoing things and we leave them for later after we
 learn about branches.

 ## Exercise: undo unstaged changes